seanreed1111/sql-recipes/recipes.md

 | Suzi  | 2006-08-29 |  391 |
 | Suzi  | 2006-09-02 |  502 |
 +-------+------------+-------+
-One type of MAXimum-per-group problem for this table is “show the most recent trip for each driver.”
+One type of maximum-per-group problem for this table is “show the most recent trip for each driver.”
 It can be solved with a temporary table like this:
 CREATE TABLE tmp
 SELECT name, MAX(travel_date) AS travel_date
 FROM driver_log GROUP BY name;